thingsboard/thingsboard/ui-ngx/src/assets/help/en_US/alarm-rule/alarm_rule_schedule_format.md

 #### Specific time schedule format

-An attribute with a dynamic value for a specific schedule format must have JSON in the following format:
+The argument value for a specific time schedule must be a JSON object in the following format (the `type` field is optional):

 ```javascript
 {